HAECHI-LABS/vvisp/packages/vvisp/commands/README.md

 The deployment sequence is as follows.
 If there is no target to deploy, skip that task.

-1) Deploy the registry.
-(Not deployed again during upgrade)

 1) Deploy contracts.

-1) Save the information of contracts to the registry.

 1) Perform initialization of contracts.